varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-1-dir/assets.md

 * [The abstract asset model](content:references:abstract-asset-defn) is a mental model for thinking about the value of assets.
 An abstract asset is a sequence of current and future discounted cash flows demarcated in some currency, for example, Euros, Dollars, Yuan, or cryptocurrencies such as Bitcoin.
 On the other hand, cash flows are the inflows and outflows of money from a business or investment and are a key factor in determining the value of abstract assets.

 * [The time value of money](content:references:time-value-of-money) is a fundamental concept in finance.
 It recognizes that money today is worth more than the same amount in the future due to the potential to earn returns or interest over time.
-Understanding the time value of money is crucial for making financial decisions as it helps evaluate the impact of time on the value of investments, loans, and cash flows.

-* [Simple and compound Interest](content:references:interest-models) are two methods of calculating interest on loans.
-Simple interest is calculated on the principal amount of a loan only.
+Toward this, we also introduced [simple and compound interest models](content:references:interest-models) which are two methods of calculating interest on loans.
+Simple interest is calculated on the principal only.
 Compound interest is calculated on the principal amount and also on the accumulated interest of previous periods and can thus be regarded as `interest on interest.`

 * [The net present value](content:references:npv-defn) and [the internal rate of return](content:references:irr-defn) are financial concepts used to determine the current value of future cash flows.
 They consider the time value of money, recognizing that a dollar today is worth more than a dollar in the future due to the potential for investment.